The History of Personal Mobility Devices

 Now join us on this journey through the history of personal mobility devices.
 We have much more to tell you!

-Brief History of Personal Mobility Devices
+A Brief History of Personal Mobility Devices

-Evolution of the wheelchair
+The evolution of the wheelchair

-One of the first wheelchairs that we know about if from the time of Confucius, 5th century B.C.
+One of the first wheelchairs we know about if from the time of Confucius, 5th century B.C.
 It was a very rudimentary version of a wheelchair, but was used with the purpose of helping people with any type of reduced mobility.

 King Felipe II in his advanced wheelchair, ahead of its time.